California Water Commission

 More Meetings »Water Storage Investment Program Update

-The Water Storage Investment Program (WSIP) includes seven projects that would boost California’s water storage capacity by 2.77 million acre-feet.
+The WSIP includes seven projects that would boost California’s water storage capacity by 2.77 million acre-feet.
 The projects range from expanding existing reservoirs to increasing groundwater storage to building 21st century surface storage facilities.
-Each project’s timeline to construction and operation may be different, but they all must meet a statutory deadline to ensure progress and remain eligible for WSIP funding.
-Per Proposition 1, by January 1, 2022, applicants must submit completed feasibility studies, draft environmental documents released for public review, and commitments for at least 75 percent of the non-program funding.
-All seven projects met the statutory deadline to ensure progress and remain eligible for WSIP funding.
+Each project’s timeline to construction and operation may be different, but they all must submit the Proposition 1 statutory requirements, which include final permits, completed environmental documents, contracts for the administration of public benefits, and contracts for non-program funding – before returning to the Commission for a final award hearing.

 WSIP Early Funding